Drowekorte/can-i-eat-that/README.md

 THEN I am able to delete any of my favorite recipes I no longer want  <br />
 WHEN I click on the logout option in the navigation  <br />
 THEN I am signed out of the site  <br />
-WHEN I am idle on the page for more than a set time  <br />
-THEN I am automatically signed out of the site  <br />

 ## Technology Used

 JavaScript
-Handlebars
 Node.js
 Express.js
 Sequelize